frederic-perez/AmE-dictionary/data/dictionary.md

 __talk__ :mute:[ta~~l~~k]
 __talking head__ :astonished:
 __talktative__
 __tall order__ _n_ :six::dart: A tall order is a task or job that is difficult to carry out.
 For a bodybuilder, lifting 500 pounds is a tall order.
 Some things in life are easy to do.
 Some can be done with a moderate amount of effort or skill.
 Others are tall orders: a tall order is hard to accomplish, and it might even be impossible.
 Getting 100 on a test is a tall order.
 In sports, winning a championship is a tall order.
 Getting into a school like Harvard is a tall order.
-People often say "That’s a tall order!" when someone else asks for something unrealistic.
+People often say “That’s a tall order!” when someone else asks for something unrealistic.
 __tall tale__ _n_ :four: (tall tales) __1__ _informal_ An entertaining and often oral account of a real or fictitious occurrence. _Syn_ anecdote, fable, story, tale __2__ _informal_ An untrue declaration _Syn_ canard, cock-and-bull story, falsehood, falsity, fib, fiction, inveracity, lie, misrepresentation, misstatement, prevarication, story, tale, untruth
 __tall__ _adj_ __3__ _informal_ Fanciful or exaggerated; boastful: _tall tales of heroic exploits._
 __tallied__